iruioj/zroj_core/README.md

 cargo run --bin gen_testdata
 ```

-Then start the dev server:
+Then start the dev server (sometimes Cargo complaines during compliation, where you may just rerun Cargo):

 ```bash
 cargo run --bin test_all -- --nocapture